AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ## Reading data from streams

-While SDS provides robust data storage, it performs best if you follow certain guidelines:
+While SDS provides robust data storage, it performs best if you follow certain guidelines listed in the following subheadings.

 ### Maximum limit for events in read data calls